-With respect to office hours, clinic instructors are always available by email and phone.
-However, unless students have scheduled a specific appointment, we reserve the right to be out of the office at any time.
+With respect to office hours, clinic instructors are always available by email.
+Voice messages will be returned as soon as possible.
+Zoom meetings can also be scheduled at a mutually amenable time.
+With respect to in-person meetings, unless students have scheduled a specific appointment, we reserve the right to be out of the office at any time.
 Scheduled in-person meetings with TIN staff will follow UH Covid-19 guidelines.
-Moreover, the TIN office may be closed at any time if directed by UH.
+Moreover, the TIN office may be closed at any time if directed by UH